FHP: At least 1 person dead in Winter Haven crash

+SAN ANTONIO, Fla. — To find more information on this crash, click here.

-WINTER HAVEN, Fla. — At least one person was killed in a car crash in Winter Haven on Saturday, troopers say.
+At least one person was killed in a car crash Saturday night in Winter Haven, troopers say.

-The crash occurred on North Lake Howard Drive, according to the Florida Highway Patrol's traffic crash report.
+The crash occurred on Lake Howard Drive east of 15th Street NW, according to the Florida Highway Patrol's traffic crash report.

-As a result of the crash, all lanes on Lake Howard Drive are blocked.
-Drivers are asked to take alternative routes.

 Authorities have not yet released the names of the people killed in the crash or how many lost their lives.

-Note: Correction: A previous version of this story had the incorrect video attached and incorrect information which caused confusion as to where the crash occurred.